Chocolate Chip Ricotta Cake

 Cake batter in a stand mixer.

-Using a rubber spatula, fold the chocolate chips into the batter until they are evenly dispersed, making sure to scrape the very bottom of the bowl.
+Step 6: Mix in the chocolate chips.
+Remove the bowl from the mixer and add the chocolate chips.
+Fold into the batter until they are evenly dispersed, making sure to scrape the very bottom of the bowl.
 (You’ll notice that the ricotta cheese gives the batter a slightly grainy texture.)

 Spatula in a bowl of batter.

-Transfer the batter to the prepared pan, and use an offset spatula to smooth and level out the top.
+Step 7: Transfer the batter to the pan.
+Use an offset spatula to smooth and level out the top.

 chocolate chip ricotta cake ready to bake